Very rough drafts of a sketch of an idea

 There's always that chance, I guess.
 Ironically we've both dressed the same (Nike runners, straight cut jeans, short sleeve linen collared; all black; not the first time it's happened) so we're already standing out.

-I look outside as a Foodora cyclist with an Uber eats sticker on his carry bag snakes past my window.
+I look outside as a Foodora cyclist with an Uber eats sticker on his carry bag snakes past my window and sounds his shrill bell.

 Ah, this fucking heat.